therealmarv/CastVideos-android/README.md

 Google Cast Developers Community on Google+ [http://goo.gl/TPLDxj](http://goo.gl/TPLDxj)

 ## Change List

+2.7.1
+ * Updated to use CCL v2.7.1 and removed dependency on the ShowcaseView library.
+ * Updated how the CCL dependency is added in

 2.7
  * Updated to use the latest CCL (v2.7.0).
 This was achieved by updating the initialization of the VideoCastManager